This content has been archived. It may no longer be relevant

 If you could write a message of support to new mothers, what would it be (doesn’t necessarily have to be about feeding)?
 Leave a comment – it might make all the difference to someone x

 You might choose to spread the word via blog or social media yourself.
-Share my blog post, write your own (you can find ideas here), utilise Instagram, Twitter or Facebook.
+Share my blog post, write your own, utilise Instagram, Twitter or Facebook.
 Use the hashtag #ISupportYou or #ISYWeek